vluz/NuttX-on-Xiao-RP2040/README.md

    If no `nsh>` prompt, press enter and you should get a prompt

-   _It takes quite a few seconds to boot, please allow it time_
+   _It takes quite a few seconds to boot, please allow it time to finish_

    Try `uname -a`